ooni/spec/backends/bk-004-bouncer.md

         "type":
           `string` indicating the type.
-One of "legacy", "https", and "cloudfronted".
-For "https" and "cloudfronted" we use the same semantics of the one described for /collectors.
+One of "legacy", "https", and "cloudfront".
+For "https" and "cloudfront" we use the same semantics of the one described for /collectors.

           With "legacy" we indicate whatever was the default returned